Solar panel pigeon proofing: is it worth it?

 6. Attract other pests

-This will increase the affected cells' electrical resistance, causing hotspots, which can melt or burn the cells, damage their electrical parts, or cause cracks in the glass – all of which can permanently damage your system.
+These can melt or burn the solar cells, damage electrical parts, and cause cracks in the glass – all of which can permanently damage your system.
+In this way, bird poo has the same effect as unavoidable shading.

 2. Panel corrosion

-Birds' urine, which gets excreted at the same time as poo, can corrode your panels.
+Pigeon urine, which gets excreted at the same time as poo, can corrode your panels.

 It contains uric acid, which can wear away the anti-reflective coating and reduce your system's efficiency.